eZmaxinc/eZmax-SDK-csharp/docs/ObjectDiscussionmembershipApi.md

 <a id="discussionmembershipdeleteobjectv1"></a>
 # **DiscussionmembershipDeleteObjectV1**
-> DiscussionmembershipDeleteObjectV1Response DiscussionmembershipDeleteObjectV1 (int pkiDiscussionmembershipID)
+> CommonResponse DiscussionmembershipDeleteObjectV1 (int pkiDiscussionmembershipID)

 Delete an existing Discussionmembership